-- a.
-Clicking a "Doc Number" link will take you to the Public Comments portal for that pending permit. - b.
+- Clicking a "Doc Number" link will take you to the Public Comments portal for that pending permit. - b.
 Clicking a "Location Name" link will take you to a list of documents related to that permit, including the Form 2A (as submitted by the operator) and supporting documents that are attached to the pending permit application.

-Can I view pending applications on the COGCC Map?
+Can I view pending applications on the ECMC Map?

 Yes.
-You may access the COGCC GIS Online Interactive Map by clicking "Maps" in the green banner on the COGCC homepage, then click "Click HERE to access interactive map".
+You may access the ECMC GIS Online Interactive Map by clicking "Maps" in the green banner on the ECMC homepage, then click "Click HERE to access interactive map".
 You may use the "address search" option to zoom to your address to see oil and gas activity near you.
-With the map zoomed to your area of interest, you may specify pending permits by checking the appropriate boxes left-hand on the menu.
-Permits
+With the map zoomed to your area of interest, you may specify pending permits by checking the appropriate boxes on the left-hand menu: